 Every birder is familiar with migration as a great time to see new and unusual bird species passing through areas where they might not be found during the breeding or wintering seasons.
 Learn how long it takes for a bird to migrate south, and so much more.
-These bird migration facts might surprise you!
+These bird migration facts might surprise you.

 Trivia About Bird Migration

 - The word migration comes from the Latin migratus that means “to change” and refers to how birds change their geographic locations seasonally.
-There are many different types of bird migration, but all involve some sort of geographic change in a bird species' range.
+There are many different types of bird migration, but all involve some sort of a geographic change in a bird species' range.

 - Before migrating, many birds enter a state of hyperphagia, where hormone levels compel them to drastically increase their body weight to store fat to use as energy while traveling.
 Some bird species may as much as double their body weight in the weeks leading up to migration.
-This time period is when extra food sources, such as backyard feeders, are especially critical to help birds build up this reserve fuel.
+This period is when extra food sources, such as backyard feeders, are especially critical to help birds build up this reserve fuel.

 - The time it takes a single bird to complete its one-way migration can range from a few days or weeks to up to four months, depending on the total distance, flight speed, route, and stopovers.
 Birds migrating late in the season typically travel faster than earlier migrants of the same species, even along the same general routes.